Trust isn't a marketing word.

 Trust requires verification.
 Here's how to check our claims yourself:

 • Live status:status.servercrate.net shows real-time uptime for every public service.
-Operated by Uptime Kuma, separate infrastructure.
+Operated by Uptime Kuma.

 • Test the encryption claim:Provision a free vault.
 Upload a known file.
 Email support and ask us to read its contents.
 We will not be able to.
 Anyone in the support channel can verify this on demand.

-• Test the export claim:Your Restic repository on ServerCrate is byte-identical to a Restic repo anywhere else. rclone sync sftp:vault/repo other-target: moves the entire vault out.
+• Test the export claim:Your Restic repository on ServerCrate is byte-identical to a Restic repo anywhere else. restic copy from your vault to another backend moves every snapshot out.
 We don't have hooks that prevent this.

 What this page is not

 This page is not SOC 2 Type II attestation.
-We're working toward that, but until it's certified, we don't claim it.
-This page is not a substitute for your own threat model — if you're storing data subject to regulatory frameworks (HIPAA, GDPR processor obligations, SEC retention), evaluate the actual requirements against what's documented here, and ask us specific questions before signing up.
+We don't hold one, and we won't claim it until it's actually certified.
+This page is not a substitute for your own threat model - if you're storing data subject to regulatory frameworks (HIPAA, GDPR processor obligations, SEC retention), evaluate the actual requirements against what's documented here, and ask us specific questions before signing up.

 This is what we can credibly commit to right now.
 As ServerCrate grows, those commitments grow with it - but they only get stricter, never looser.